-Moreover, Bank documented and approved its Sustainable Finance Framework, which will support the identification of sustainable/green financing opportunities (finance the transition of Bank's clients).
+Moreover, Bank approved and implements its Sustainable Finance Framework (SFF), which supports the identification of sustainable/green financing opportunities (finance the transition of Bank's clients).
 Bank has also approved and made publicly available its Green Bond Framework.
 The Framework, which has been externally reviewed by an established second-party opinion provider, facilitates the financing of projects that will deliver environmental benefits to the economy and support Bank's business strategy and vision.
+Furthermore, Bank approved its Sustainable Investment Framework, which specifies the respective criteria that are utilized in the Bank's banking books investment strategy, along with the selection process of eligible sustainable investments.
 The above mentioned Frameworks enable Bank to pursue economic growth in line with ESG criteria.